 But to make it easy, most people will separate the country into three parts – European Russia in the West, Central Russia in Asia, and Eastern Russia in Asia.
 While the country is Eurasian, the division between the two is made by the Ural Mountains and Ural River.
-While the majority of Russia, including Siberia are in Asia, the two most popular city destinations – Moscow and Saint Petersburg are in Europe.
+While the majority of Russia, including Siberia, is in Asia, the two most popular city destinations – Moscow and Saint Petersburg are in Europe.

 добро пожаловать – Welcome to Russia

 Moscow is the capital of Russia, which is famous for its Red Square and Kremlin.
-Both are strong symbols of Russia’s power and they are located close by to Moscow’s other iconic building, Saint Basil’s Cathedral.
+Both are strong symbols of Russia’s power, and they are located close to Moscow’s other iconic building, Saint Basil’s Cathedral.
 But beyond the top icons, the city is filled with old and new.
 History paves the streets with Soviet reminders, but modernity pushes the city forward.

 Culture and Language